Sudipta2002/commclassroomOP/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing.
+- Sudipta Ghosh says that this community would be the latgest community of the world which provides free education to the world.
-- Kunal made this change